-We’ve seen interiors of absolute minimalist perfection during the 2010s and while these spaces looked clean and soothing, this new decade encourages us to inject more interest and personality by choosing bolder patterns.
-Get inspired by Lee Radziwill’s iconic English estate, with her living room filled with the same pattern from floor to ceiling and her sofa and wallpaper are all draped in the same floral design.
+We’ve seen interiors of absolute minimalist perfection during the 2010s.
+While these spaces looked clean and soothing, this new decade encourages us to inject more interest and personality by choosing bolder patterns.
+Get inspired by Lee Radziwill’s iconic English estate, with her living room filled with the same pattern from floor to ceiling, and her sofa and wallpaper are all draped in the same floral design.
 Or how about opting for a more modern chic design, inspired by her Upper East Side apartment where her Milanese silk wallpaper and blinds also have the same pattern?

 Dramatic Home Accessories